 Debbie Chapin of Old King Street states according to the FOI commission there are three types of meetings recognized by the state regulations including regular, special, and emergency meetings that require minutes to be published to the public no later than seven days and states this is not always done and requests this be done moving forward.
 She also advised that we should try to get people from the outside on committees when appropriate and even advertise these openings in the newspapers and social media.

 Maureen Brennan read aloud the minutes from the December 8th, 2022 Commission meeting.
-Motion by Paul Benis and second by Vice President Patrick Droney to accept the minutes as amended and the motion passes by with one abstention by President Vincent Grady.
+Motion by Paul Benis and second by Vice President Patrick Droney to accept the minutes as amended and the motion passes with one abstention by President Vincent Grady.

 The Treasurer’s Report was reviewed and discussed.
-Maureen Brennan asked if the budget for next year has been looked at and the Chief advised will be doing this soon.
-Sean McGuire asked about negative variance for construction study and the Chief advised that it was due to an estimate being off from what was expected.
-McGuire also asked about the fire hydrant negative balance and the Chief advises that due to a $14k grant this is actually a much smaller negative balance.
+Maureen Brennan asked if the budget for next year has been looked at and the Chief advised he will be doing this soon.
+Sean McGuire asked about the negative variance for construction study and the Chief advised that it was due to an estimate for services being off from what was expected.
+McGuire also asked about the fire hydrant negative variance and the Chief advises that due to a $14k grant this is actually a much smaller negative variance.
 The Chief also explains that the costs to replace hydrants is escalating and turnaround time to obtain them is increasing.
 Gary Castle inquired about getting refunded from responsible parties who damage hydrants and the Chief advises that we do often get reimbursed and can go through our own insurance if needed.
 Motion by Vice President Patrick Droney and second by Maureen Brennan to approve the report as presented.
-Motion passes by with one abstention by President Vincent Grady.
+Motion passes with one abstention by President Vincent Grady.

 The Fire Marshall report was reviewed and discussed.
 Paul Benis inquired about the dollar General approval and it is not approved as they have withdrawn their application.
 Motion by Gary Castle and second by Paul Benis to approve the report as presented.
 Motion passes by unanimous voice vote.

 The Training Officer’s Report was reviewed and discussed.
 Deputy Chief William Higgins states that the Life Star familiarization drill was very successful.
 He also states that they are now focusing on new driver operator qualifications.
 Vice President Droney also complimented the Life Star drill.
 Motion by Derek Chapin and second by Gary Castle to approve the report as presented.
 Motion passes by unanimous voice vote.

 The Chief’s Report was reviewed and discussed.
 The Chief mentioned that the report has an error and there are no vehicles out of service.
-The Chief also notes that the YTD is close to that of previous year which was a covid year.
+The Chief also notes that the YTD calls for service is close to that of previous year which was a covid year.
 Motion by Maureen Brennan and second by Gary Castle to approve the report as presented.
 Motion passes by unanimous voice vote.

 Old Business –

-Maureen Brennan states that the recently hired HR company has been very useful and they have been helpful in providing useful documents.
+Maureen Brennan states that the recently hired HR company has been very useful and they have provided useful documents in a timely manner.
 Vice President Droney states he appreciates work done by Maureen Brennan to set up this service.
 Deputy Chief William Higgins advises that it should be rolled out by next week.
 Maureen Brennan states she recognizes and appreciates the work that has gone into getting this up and running.

 Committees: